PlagueHO/CosmosDB/docs/CosmosDB.md

 ### [Set-CosmosDbDocument](Set-CosmosDbDocument.md)

-Update a document from a CosmosDB collection.
+Update a document from a Cosmos DB collection.

 ### [Set-CosmosDbDocumentType](Set-CosmosDbDocumentType.md)